-We value collaboration and accountability in a spirit of community within our teams, our meetings and our city.
-We seek to hear and affirm each other where we can, always seeking understanding and common ground even with those ideas we oppose.
-We build partnerships, celebrate wins and seek to be democratic, building consensus, honoring process and practicing accountability.
+We value collaboration and accountability in a spirit of community within our teams, our meetings, and our city.
+We seek to hear and affirm each other.
+We seek understanding and common ground, even with those ideas we oppose.
+We build partnerships, celebrate wins, and seek to be democratic.

 We value integration.
 We seek to awaken our inner struggle and practice speaking truth to power.
 We integrate our own stories with policy initiatives that restore justice, undo segregation and exclusion.
 In so doing, we transform our own souls and the soul of the city toward housing justice.

 As people of faith and conscience, we strongly condemn racism, injustice, acts of senseless violence, and any kind of racial inequity.
 We recognize the need to address systemic racism as well as implicit bias.